Cherry Bourbon Slush

 Slushes tend to involve liquids, which is why adding booze is totally acceptable!

-You know the jar of maraschino cherries that you’ve got in your fridge?
+You know the jar of maraschino cherries that you’ve got in the fridge?
 The juice inside there is the juice I’m talking about.
+(You could also make your own cherry syrup with sweet cherries, though that will take more time.)

 Can I make a nonalcoholic Cherry Slush?

 I haven’t tried it without the booze, but I bet it would be delicious!
-Who doesn’t love peachy goodness that’s frozen?
+Leave out the bourbon, mix it up and enjoy!

 • Make it virgin by leaving out the bourbon!